Samiha Meem

 She holds an M.Arch from McGill University and a B.Arch from the University of Waterloo.
 She has previously held teaching positions at McGill University and lectured at the AA School.
 She has worked in award-winning architecture practices in New York, Toronto, and Montréal and collaborates with artists, architects, and institutions through her visual studio Meem Land.

-She is the 2023-24 Howard E. LeFevre Fellow at Knowlton School at The Ohio State University, where she is an Assistant Professor teaching advanced design studios and pursuing a research-based project to be exhibited next year on girlrooms and model collapses.
+She is the 2023-24 Howard E. LeFevre Fellow at Knowlton School at The Ohio State University, where she is a Visiting Assistant Professor teaching advanced design studios and pursuing a research-based project to be exhibited next year titled “Girlroom.”

 View CV